franciskershaw/festiviews/README.md

 * Favourites page: I only want users who are logged in to be able to access their specific favourites page, so the python function checks whether the user is logged in before rendering the favourites template - if they are not logged in then they are redirected to the login page

 * Adding, editing and deleting of festivals: the functions to render the template containing the form to add, edit or delete festivals all check that the user is both logged in *and* that the logged in user is the administrator.
-Any non-admin user attempting to access these pages or functionality by using the correct url will be redirected to the homepage with a flash message explaining that they are no authorised to access those pages.
+Any non-admin user attempting to access these pages or functionality by using the correct url will be redirected to the homepage with a flash message explaining that they are not authorised to access those pages.

 * Adding, editing and deleting of user reviews: to add a review, the function simply checks that the user is logged in first before rendering the template that contains the form and redirects to the login page if not.
 To edit or delete a review, the functions add the extra condition that the user must be the same as the user who added the review in order to render the template or delete - if not a redirect to the homepage takes place, alongside a flash message explaining that you can only edit or delete your own review.